-2. to analyze the ways current discourses of violence and human rights are specific to our historical moment;

-3. to cultivate historical and cross-cultural sensitivity in understanding diverse human experiences, crucial to the facilitation of dialogues and collaboration in the advancement of transformative justice;
+- 1. to understand and critically engage with concepts of violence and human rights; - 2. to analyze the ways current discourses of violence and human rights are specific to our historical and cultural contexts: - 3. to cultivate historical and cross-cultural sensitivity in understanding diverse human experiences, crucial to the facilitation of dialogues and collaboration in the advancement of transformative justice;